 Social life in the community centre and the school was very active, which greatly surprised visitors and representatives of the authorities.

-Around the Osada lived many Ukrainians, who had various relationships with newcomers.
-Some were even good neighbors, from whom one could borrow farming equipment, and count on their help in the field or home.
+Many Ukrainians lived around the Osada who had various relationships with newcomers.
+Some were even good neighbours from whom one could borrow farming equipment and count on their help in the field or home.

 With time, the settlers could take loans to buy their own farming machines which greatly eased their work on the plots and gave better results with harvests, at the same time raising the standard of living for the settlers, who tried so hard to establish Polishness in the Kresy.